-- Catchment scale is of paramount importance individual measures may have little effect; it is rather the cumulative effect of (a set of) measures that is relevant when factoring in benefits. - Challenges: when it comes to assess the performance & effectiveness of NWRM, benefits are often widespread - quite often interventions in one place (i.e. upstream) may generate benefits elsewhere (i.e. downstream).
-In the Baltic region it is observed that cost-effectiveness is a matter of choosing the right system boundaries rather than merely a monetary question. - This also has implications in terms of relevant (direct & indirect) benefits: NWRM provide multiple benefits way beyond water retention.
-In the Baltic (water abundant), water retention is an ancillary benefit of measures serving other purposes.
-If some benefits are overlooked, NWRM would not seem cost-effective (i.e. lack of incentives for engagement). - Valuing benefits is a challenging issue currently evidence on effectiveness mostly refers to design conditions, not actual performance. - Building a strong evidence base is key to inducing changes in policy processes and public awareness.
+- Catchment scale is of paramount importance individual measures may have little effect; it is rather the cumulative effect of (a set of) measures that is relevant when factoring in economic benefits. - Challenges: when it comes to assess not only the performance & effectiveness of NWRM but also their contribution to welfare, benefits are often widespread - quite often interventions in one place (i.e. upstream) may generate benefits elsewhere (i.e. downstream).
+Cost-effectiveness is a matter of choosing the right system boundaries rather than merely a monetary question. - This also has implications in terms of relevant (direct & indirect) benefits: NWRM provide multiple benefits way beyond water retention.
+Water retention indeed is an ancillary benefit of measures (also) serving other purposes.
+If some benefits are overlooked, NWRM would not seem cost-effective (i.e. lack of incentives for engagement). - Valuing benefits is a challenging issue currently evidence on effectiveness mostly refers to design conditions, not actual performance (this is a main drawback for economic valuation).